 Album of the Year

 Between King For A Day… and Album of the Year Faith No More went through more guitarists – Trey Spruance was replaced by Dean Menta for touring, but after the group struggled with writing block, he was replaced by Jon Hudson.
-Album of the Year is a tired sounding record, with slow tempos and little of the manic energy of the group’s previous albums.
+Album of the Year is a tired-sounding record, with slow tempos and little of the manic energy of the group’s previous albums.
 Unlike previous records, the best songs are the singles, and there’s little of note after the most famous songs.

 The singles ‘Last Cup of Sorrow’ and ‘Ashes To Ashes’ use Mike Patton’s huge voice for climactic choruses, against a tense guitar riff.
-‘Stripsearch’ is a pretty piece of lounge-flavoured electronica, while ‘She Loves Me Not’ is pretty with its acoustic arrangement centered around Roddy Bottum’s piano.
+‘Stripsearch’ is a pretty piece of lounge-flavoured electronica, while ‘She Loves Me Not’ is pretty with its acoustic arrangement centred around Roddy Bottum’s piano.

 2016, not yet rated

-Faith No More’s comeback album is produced by Billy Gould, and features the Album of the Year lineup with Jon Gould on guitars.
+Faith No More’s comeback album is produced by Billy Gould and features the Album of the Year lineup with Jon Gould on guitars.
 Haven’t heard it, but have the impression it’s considered a worthy but inessential addition to their legacy.

 “I think Anthony [Kiedis], deep down, feels like I’m a better dancer than he is.
 I think I shake my booty just a little bit fresher than he does.” – Mike Patton, 2001.

-Ten Favourite Faith No More Songs
+10 best Faith No More Songs

 From Out Of Nowhere